Poland Crypto Tax

 • Social Security Contributions (SSC) – 20.08%

-Currently, the Tax on Civil Law Transactions isn’t levied on cryptocurrency transactions.
+• Tax on Civil Law Transactions is not levied on crypto transactions.

-Poland has over 90 international agreements on the elimination of double taxation, which will allow you to avail of the preferential tax rate or tax exemption.
-To do so, you must supply a certificate of residence proving the location of the taxpayer’s seat for tax purposes.
+Poland signed more than 90 international agreements that allow the avoidance of double taxation, and you can enjoy the preferential tax rate or tax exemption.
+To avail oneself, one has to provide a certificate of residence testifying to the seat location of the taxpayer for tax purposes.

 Corporate Income Tax

-Polish tax resident crypto companies are subject to paying the Corporate Income Tax on their worldwide income, while non-resident companies are taxed only on the income sourced in Poland.
-If your company’s registered office or place of management is located in Poland, it’s considered a resident.
+The general rule is that Polish tax-resident crypto companies pay Corporate Income Tax on worldwide income, while non-resident companies are taxed only on income sourced in Poland.
+A company is a resident in the case where its registered office or place of management is located in Poland.

-At the end of the tax year, crypto companies, like any other company, must submit annual income tax declarations to the e-Tax Office.
-They should include the income earned in that tax year from the transfer of virtual currencies and calculate the income tax due.
-Furthermore, the tax statement must reflect the revenue earning costs, including when the taxpayer didn’t earn any revenues from the transfer of virtual currencies.
+Like any other business, crypto enterprises must file, every year, income declarations for the year, with the e-Tax Office, stating the amount acquired in that tax year from the transfer of virtual currencies and stating in it the estimated income tax due in that respect.
+The tax return must also include the costs earned on revenues, including those when the taxpayer has not acquired revenues from the transfer of virtual currencies.

-According to the Corporate Income Tax Act, revenues from the exchange of virtual currencies for fiat money, products, services or property rights other than virtual currencies, or from the payment of other liabilities with virtual currencies, shall be considered revenues from capital gains.
-To reiterate, the value of virtual currencies obtained in exchange for other virtual currencies shouldn’t be considered revenue.
+As stated in the Corporate Income Tax Act, revenues from virtual exchange for fiat money, goods, services, or any other property rights other than virtual currencies, or from settling other liabilities with virtual currencies, shall be regarded as revenues from capital gains.
+That is to say, revenues shall not show the value of virtual currencies obtained against other virtual currencies.

-Income from the transfer of virtual currencies is taxable at a rate of 19%.
-Income from the transfer of virtual currencies is the difference gained in a given tax year between the total revenues earned from the transfer of virtual currencies and the revenue earning costs.
-Expenses incurred in relation to the exchange of virtual currency for another virtual currency won’t be considered as revenue earning costs.
+Income derived from the transfer of virtual currencies shall be subject to tax at a rate of 19%.
+For the purpose of this Act, income from the transfer of virtual currencies shall mean the difference obtained in a given tax year between the total revenues earned from the transfer of virtual currencies and the revenue earning costs.
+Costs incurred in respect of the exchange of virtual currency for other virtual currency shall not be taken into account as revenue-earning costs.

 Value Added Tax

-Since Polish legislation is aligned with EU law, it follows the rule by the Court of Justice of the European Union (CJEU) stating the provision of services involving the exchange of cryptocurrencies for fiat money and vice versa is VAT exempt.
-Other crypto products and services supplied in Poland might be subject to VAT.
+As Polish law is in accord with the EU norms, it follows the principle of the Court of Justice of the European Union (CJEU), which defined that the service of exchanging cryptocurrencies for traditional currencies and vice versa is exempt from VAT.
+Other cryptocurrency goods and services supplied in Poland may be subject to value-added tax.

 Social Security Contributions

-If your crypto company is envisaging employment of people, you must take Social Security Contributions into account regardless of the specifics of your crypto activities.
-It’s part of the payroll tax and is administered by the Social Security Institution.
-The contributions are collected to cover such categories as pension, disability and sickness benefits, maternity leave and insurance for injuries at work.
-The payments are made monthly by employers and employees.
+Regardless of whether your crypto company is considering hiring staff or not, you will have to consider Social Security Contributions as a tax payment against the nature of your crypto activities.
+It is part of the payroll tax and is managed by the Social Security Institution.
+It accrues for certain claims: pension, disability, sickness benefits, maternity leave, insurance against injuries at work.
+Payments are made monthly from employers and employees.

 • Pension – 9,76%